Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Results

-Upon the application of a magnetic field of $\mu_0H =$ 3 T, the transition due to Yb$_2$O$_3$ impurity, observed at 2.2 K entirely disappears.
-The appearance of the broad maximum with the application of field that shifts towards higher temperature with higher fields resembles the behavior due to the Schottky anomaly arising from the field-induced splitting of the lowest Kramers doublet with \textit{J}$_\textnormal{eff}$ = 1/2 typically observed in rare-earth based frustrated magnets.
-To estimate the Zeeman energy gap, the \textit{C}$_p$-\textit{C}$_l$ was fitted with $C_\textnormal{Sch}$, where $C_\textnormal{Sch}$ represents the two-level Schottky expression, $C_\textnormal{Sch}=fR(\frac{\Delta}{k_\textnormal{B}T})^2\frac{\textnormal{exp}(\frac{\Delta}{k_\textnormal{B}T})}{[1+\textnormal{exp}(\frac{\Delta}{k_\textnormal{B}T})]^2}$, where $\Delta$ is the Zeeman energy splitting of the Kramer doublet ground state, \textit{f} is the fraction of spins of the rare-earth moments contributing to the Kramer doublet states, \textit{R} is the universal gas constant and \textit{k}$_\textnormal{B}$ is the Boltzmann constant.
+Upon the application of a magnetic field of $\mu_0H =$ 3 T, the transition due to Yb$_2$O$_3$ impurity, observed at 2.2 K entirely disappears (see Fig. \ref{fig:4}(c)).
+The appearance of the broad maximum with the application of magnetic field that shifts towards higher temperature with higher fields resembles the behavior due to the Schottky anomaly arising from the field-induced splitting of the lowest Kramers doublet with \textit{J}$_\textnormal{eff}$ = 1/2 typically observed in rare-earth based frustrated magnets.
+To estimate the Zeeman energy gap, the \textit{C}$_p$-\textit{C}$_l$ was fitted with $C_\textnormal{Sch}$, where $C_\textnormal{Sch}$ represents the two-level Schottky expression, $C_\textnormal{Sch}=fR(\frac{\Delta}{k_\textnormal{B}T})^2\frac{\textnormal{exp}(\frac{\Delta}{k_\textnormal{B}T})}{[1+\textnormal{exp}(\frac{\Delta}{k_\textnormal{B}T})]^2}$, where $\Delta$ is the Zeeman energy splitting of the Kramers doublet ground state, \textit{f} is the fraction of spins of the rare-earth moments contributing to the Kramers doublet states, \textit{R} is the universal gas constant and \textit{k}$_\textnormal{B}$ is the Boltzmann constant.
 The Schottky fit deviates from the experimental specific heat below 2 K, possibily due to the effect of the impurity or Re/W disorder.
-The electrostatic field disorder may distort the ideal YbO$_6$ octahedra, leading to deviations in the energy levels from the expected Zeeman energy spectrum\cite{PhysRevLett.118.107202}.
-The Schottky fit results $f \sim 0.85$, signifies that the majority of the spins participate in the Kramer doublet state.
-Figure \ref{fig:4}(c) depicts the evolution of the energy gap as a function of the magnetic field.
-The estimated value of g, determined from the slope of the linear fit is close to the value obtained from magnetization measurements.
-The intercept of $\sim$ 1.1 K refers to the zero-field splitting (ZFS), which originates from magnetic anisotropy \cite{valiev2012magnetooptical} or a small admixture of Kramer doublet states.
-ZFS has been observed in several Yb$^{3+}$ based systems \cite{sana_magnetic_2023,treu2024utilizing,PhysRevB.77.174401}.
+The electrostatic field disorder may distort the ideal YbO$_6$ octahedra, leading to deviations in the energy levels from the expected Zeeman energy spectrum \cite{li_crystalline_2017}.
+The Schottky fit results $f \sim 0.85$, signifies that the majority of the Yb$^{3+}$ ($J_\text{eff}=1/2$) spins participate in the Kramers doublet state.
+The inset depicts the evolution of the energy gap as a function of the magnetic field. {The estimated value of \textit{g}, determined from the slope of the linear fit is in reasonable agreement with the magnetization results as expected in $J_\text{eff}=1/2$ spin state of the Yb$^{3+}$ moments}.
+The intercept of $\sim$ 1.1 K refers to the zero-field splitting (ZFS), which originates from magnetic anisotropy \cite{valiev2012magnetooptical} or a small admixture of Kramers doublet states.
+ZFS has been observed in several Yb$^{3+}$ based systems \cite{sana_magnetic_2023,PhysRevB.77.174401}.
 Additionally the intercept may arise from the uncertainities in the Schottky fit due to the deviation between the Schottky model and the experimental data.